VoicingPine1044/goodgamingchairpreventer/README.md

 Sorry im not feeling well today.

+And as you can see who are all the people compalining about this?
+You guessed it. cheaters They are the only ones hating on detecting mods like this (Or detecting any cheats in general).

 So this is a feature for server devs to automatticly translate text for users to play their games without needing a translator.

 <img width="755" height="169" alt="image" src="https://github.com/user-attachments/assets/08eb0984-a7cc-4d0d-91c5-7ac9001f6099" />